University of Strathclyde

 Accommodation for International Students

-- New undergraduates are given high priority for accommodation as long as they apply (and have an unconditional academic offer) by a defined date in August, following UK exam results.
+- New students are given high priority for accommodation as long as they apply (and have an unconditional academic offer) by the date specified on the university website.

 - International students are dispersed throughout the accommodation.